bryntum/siesta/src/guides/getting_started_deno/getting_started_deno.md

-Getting started with Siesta in Node.js environment
+Getting started with Siesta in Deno environment
 ================================================

 Siesta is a stress-free JavaScript/TypeScript testing tool.
 It is ubiquitous - tests can be run in browsers, Node.js and Deno, on Linux, macOS and Windows.

-In this guide, we assume a setup, pointed toward running tests in Node.js.
+In this guide, we assume a setup, pointed toward running tests in [Deno](https://deno.land/).

-For the setup, targeting browser environment, please refer to this guide <Getting started with Siesta in browser environment>.

 Installation
 ============